+Society of Professional Engineering Employees in Aerospace The Boeing Company

+Ву By

+Dated Dated

-Dated: October 7, 2012 2 3 Society of Professional Engineering The Boeing Company Employees in Aerospace 4 5 6 7 Friday, May 3, 2013 Friday, May 3, 2013 Dated 8 9 LETTER OF UNDERSTANDING NO. 18 10 RELATING TO RETRAINING SKILL TRANSITION 11 (Professional and Technical Units) 12 13 Employees selected by management to participate in a program of formal training in a field outside 14 their current job family and SMC, which training is conducted or approved by the Company, and 15 employees who at management's request transfer from one major functional area to another for a 16 Company-sponsored skill transition and retraining program, will be assigned a unique SMC upon 17 18 entering the training program or upon transfer to the new functional area respectively.
-The trainee shall retain this unique SMC for a period of six months following completion of training or transfer to 19 20 the new functional area, as the case may be, in order to allow time for the trainee to demonstrate his/ 21 her adaptability to the new assignment.
-22 23 During the period in which the trainee is assigned the unique SMC, he or she will retain the retention rating held at the time of assignment to the unique SMC.
-24 25 In the event a surplus is declared in the trainee's new assignment and if the trainee's retention rating 26 27 would cause him or her to be an individual surplused, the trainee will be returned for assignment to an area under his or her last held regular assigned job classification and SMC and the retention rating 28 29 of record.
-30 31 Dated: October 7, 2012 32 33 Society of Professional Engineering The Boeing Company 34 Employees in Aerospace 35 36 37 Friday, May 3, 2013 Friday, May 3, 2013 38 Dated Dated 39 40 LETTER OF UNDERSTANDING NO. 19 RELATING TO TECHNICAL EXCELLENCE PROGRAM 41 42 (Professional and Technical Units) 43 44 The Company agrees to maintain a Technical Excellence Program for the purpose of recognizing 45 individuals who have developed a high level of technical skill and a work history of outstanding technical accomplishments.
-The Company will maintain the standards and criteria to be used to 46 47 identify such individuals, and the recognition to be accorded them.
-The Company will give 48 consideration to the Union's views on said standards, criteria, and recognition.
-49 Claims that employees are qualified for recognition in the Technical Excellence Program shall not be 50 51 subject to Article 3.
-52 Dated: October 7, 2012 53
+LETTER OF UNDERSTANDING NO. 18 RELATING TO RETRAINING SKILL TRANSITION

+Employees selected by management to participate in a program of formal training in a field outside their current job family and SMC, which training is conducted or approved by the Company, and employees who at management's request transfer from one major functional area to another for a Company-sponsored skill transition and retraining program, will be assigned a unique SMC upon entering the training program or upon transfer to the new functional area respectively.
+The trainee shall retain this unique SMC for a period of six months following completion of training or transfer to the new functional area, as the case may be, in order to allow time for the trainee to demonstrate his/her adaptability to the new assignment.
-5

-6 Dated

-7

-8

-9

-10

-11

-12 Eligil

-13 Incen

-14 of Un

-15

-16 Empl

-17 forth

-18 and tl

-19

-20 The I

-21 its so

-22

-23 The (

-24 Comp

-25 regar

-26 pricir

-27 Comp

-28 such

-29 to exe

-30 releas

-31 the U

-32

-33 Noth

-34 griev

-35 8
+During the period in which the trainee is assigned the unique SMC, he or she will retain the retention rating held at the time of assignment to the unique SMC.

+In the event a surplus is declared in the trainee's new assignment and if the trainee's retention rating would cause him or her to be an individual surplused, the trainee will be returned for assignment to an area under his or her last held regular assigned job classification and SMC and the retention rating of record.

+Society of Professional Engineering Employees in Aerospace The Boeing Company

+Ву By

-36 Dated
+Dated Dated

-37

-38 Socie

-39 Empl

-40 p

-41 D
+LETTER OF UNDERSTANDING NO. 19 RELATING TO TECHNICAL EXCELLENCE PROGRAM

+The Company agrees to maintain a Technical Excellence Program for the purpose of recognizing individuals who have developed a high level of technical skill and a work history of outstanding technical accomplishments.
+The Company will maintain the standards and criteria to be used to identify such individuals, and the recognition to be accorded them.
+The Company will give consideration to the Union's views on said standards, criteria, and recognition.

+Claims that employees are qualified for recognition in the Technical Excellence Program shall not be subject to Article 3.

-3 4 The Boeing Company
+Society of Professional Engineering Employees in Aerospace The Boeing Company

+By By

+Dated Dated

-LETTER OF UNDERSTANDING NO. 20 RELATING TO EMPLOYEE INCENTIVE PLAN ble employees covered by this Agreement may participate in The Boeing Company Employee tive Plan ("EIP") for the duration of this Agreement as set forth below and subject to this Letter derstanding and the terms of the EIP.
+LETTER OF UNDERSTANDING NO. 20 RELATING TO EMPLOYEE INCENTIVE PLAN

+Eligible employees covered by this Agreement may participate in The Boeing Company Employee Incentive Plan ("EIP") for the duration of this Agreement as set forth below and subject to this Letter of Understanding and the terms of the EIP.

-oyees will be eligible to participate in accordance with the governing provisions of the EIP as set in the official plan document.
-In the event of any conflict between this Letter of Understanding he official EIP plan document, the official EIP plan document will prevail in every case.
+Employees will be eligible to participate in accordance with the governing provisions of the EIP as set forth in the official plan document.
+In the event of any conflict between this Letter of Understanding and the official EIP plan document, the official EIP plan document will prevail in every case.

-Board of Directors of the Company reserves the right to amend, modify, or terminate the EIP in le discretion.
+The Board of Directors of the Company reserves the right to amend, modify, or terminate the EIP in its sole discretion.
 All terms and conditions of the EIP, as it may be amended or modified, will apply.